jeanlain/HTvertebrates/README.md

 ```
 where "demo_TeKaKs/output" is the output folder (automatically created) and "2" is the number of CPU to use.

-The script should run in less than 5 minutes on a normal computer.
+The script should run in less than 5 minutes on a current desktop PC.

 Results will be found in "demo_TeKaKs/output".